California doctor vacationing on Maui identified as victim of fatal shark bite

 It’s unclear what type of shark was involved in the incident.

-Copyright 2019 Hawaii News Now.
-All rights reserved.
+Copyright 2019 Hawaii News Now via Gray Television Group, Inc. All rights reserved.